Chadowo/sokoruby/README.md

 ## Play

 ### Get It

 Download a zip of the source code here or clone it

 `$ git clone https://github.com/Chadowo/sokoruby.git`

-You'll need gosu to run the game, either install it like this:
+You'll need gosu to run the game, either install it with gem:

 `$ gem install gosu`

 or use Bundler

 `$ bundle install`

-after that to run the game
+after that to run the game just run the `main.rb` file (if you used bundler to install gosu, then the command is slightly different, put `bundle exec` before `ruby`)

-`$ ruby main.rb`

-or if you installed gosu with bundler

-`$ bundle exec ruby main.rb`

 ### Controls